 Mr. J. H. Price, seconded by Mr. F. Hincks, moves that it be resolved-1.
 That the thanks of the Reformers be rendered to Dr. Charles Duncombe for the readiness with which he accepted, and the fidelity with which he has executed the trust of representing in their behalf to the Right Hon.
-Lord Glenelg, the condition of this countrry.-Carried.
+Lord Glenelg, the condition of this country.-Carried.

-Mr. James Lesslie, seconded by Dr. O'Grady, moves that it be resolved .- 2.
-That Dr. C. Duncombe be requested to furnish the meeting, for the information of their fellow Reformers, in the Province, with an account of his proceedings in England.-Carried.
-After the above resolutions were adopted Dr. Duncombe came forward and after an eloquent speech in which he detailed his proceedings on behalf of the Reformers while in England, read his correspondence with the Colonial Minister.
+It ames Lessie, seconded by Dr. O'Grady, moves that the resolved-2ndly.
+That Dr. Duncomb he requested to furnish the meeting, for the information of their foundation in the Province with an account of his proceedings in England.-Carried.

+After the above resolutions were adopted Dr. Duncombe

-This was enough to put the committee upon their guard, particularly as it appeared almost simultaneously with the commencement of their inquiry, and without the possibility of anticipating this malignant insinuation against an honourable and learned member.
-Guided by this meeting into the tract of truth, why did not the hon. and learned committee send for James E. Small, Esq.?
-James Harvey Price, Esq., Attorney at Law?
-Francis Hincks, Esq., Cashier of the People's Bank?
-James Leslie, Esq., President of that Bank?
-The very Rev. Dr. W. J. O'Grady?
-The Secretary of that meeting with his record? and as many more as they pleased, or as might be suggested by the testimony of the above gentlemen, more honorable than whom, cannot be found in the community!
-It is not for me, following their example against Dr. Duncombe, to scan their motives, or the inexplicable and mysterious causes of their superficial investigation.
+came forward and after an oloquont speech in which he de-tailed his proceedings on behalf of the Reformers while in England, read his correspondence with the Colonial Minister.
+This was enough to put the committee upon their guard, particularly as it appeared almost simultaneously with the commencement of their inquiry, and without the possibility of anticinating this malignant insinuation against an hon.

+and learned member.
+Guided by this meeting into the tract of truth, why did not the hon. and learned committee, send for Jas.
+E. Small.
+Esq. ?
+James Harvey Price, Esq.
+Attorney at the above gentlemen, more honorable than whom, cannot be found in the community !-It is not for me, following their example against Dr. Duncombe, to scan their motives, or the inexplicable and mysterions causes of their superficial investigation.
 But for the adoption of such a report I cannot vote.
 When, indeed, they were told by Messrs.
-Shaver, Cook, McMicking, Thorburn, and I know not at this moment how many others, from outer districts, with how much satisfaction Doctor D's mission was welcomed, an inquiry into the metropolitan proceedings respecting it, was both suggested by the evidence and by the subject matter of it.
+Shaver,